Embedding Eximee Forms as a web component

 * custom elements,

-* shadow DOM.
+* shadow dom.

-The web component can be embedded inside an open Shadow DOM, however this must be taken into account when embedding styles from the bundleStats.json manifest into the DOM (described below).
+The web component can be embedded inside an open Shadow DOM, however this must be taken into account when embedding the styles from the bundleStats.json manifest into the DOM (described below).

 ## Impact on the application's global execution context by zone.js